 On the occasion of the opening of the exhibition Hí¸pe ou comment armer ses jeux by Maya Bösch & Christian Lutz at the Centre de la Photographie Genève, VernissageTV met up with the director of the center of photography, Joerg Bader, in order to find out more about this institution.
 In this video, Joerg Bader talks about history, concept, structure and funding of the Centre de la Photographie Genève, and major past and upcoming shows.
 (Excerpt.
-Complete interview after the break.)
+Complete interview below.)

 The Centre de la Photographie Genève (CPG) was founded in 1984 by a group of Genevan photographers.
 Since 2007, the CPG is located in an old ironworks building in Geneva’s Quartier des Bains district alongside the Mamco (Museum of Modern and Contemporary Art) and the Centre d’Art Contemporain (CAC).
 The CPG’s program focuses on monographic exhibitions.
 The Centre de la Photographie Genève organizes approximately 6-7 exhibitions each year.
 Major exhibitions at the CPG include Laurence Bonvin (2008), Gerhard Richter (2009), Yto Barrada (2010), andÂ Serge Fruhehauf (2010).